rsayeid/wmbusmeters-flowiq2101/README.md

 using `sudo killall -HUP wmbusmetersd` or `killall -HUP wmbusmeters` depending on if you are running as a daemon or not.

-# Running without config files, good for experimentation and test.
+# Running without config files, good for experimentation and test

 ```
 wmbusmeters version: 1.19.0